Princess Helena of the United Kingdom: Controversy

-Princess Helena began an early flirtation with her father's former librarian, Carl Ruland, following his appointment to the Royal Household on the recommendation of Baron Stockmar in 1859.
+Helena began an early flirtation with her father's former librarian, Carl Ruland, following his appointment to the Royal Household on the recommendation of Baron Stockmar in 1859.
 He was trusted enough to teach German to Helena's brother, the young Prince of Wales, and was described by the Queen as "useful and able".
 When the Queen discovered that Helena had grown romantically attached to a royal servant, he was promptly dismissed back to his native Germany, and he never lost the Queen's hostility.

 Following Ruland's departure in 1863, the Queen looked for a husband for Helena.
 However, as a middle child, the prospect of a powerful alliance with a European royal house was low.
 Her appearance was also a concern, as by the age of fifteen she was described by her biographer as chunky, dowdy and double-chinned.
 Furthermore, Victoria insisted that Helena's future husband had to be prepared to live near the Queen, thus keeping her daughter nearby.
 Her choice eventually fell on Prince Christian of Schleswig-Holstein; however, the match was politically awkward, and caused a severe breach within the royal family.

 Schleswig and Holstein were two territories fought over between Prussia and Denmark during the First and Second Schleswig Wars.
 In the latter, Prussia and Austria defeated Denmark, but the duchies were claimed by Austria for Prince Christian's family.
 However, following the Austro-Prussian War, in which Prussia invaded and occupied the duchies, they became Prussian, but the title Duke of Schleswig-Holstein was still claimed by Prince Christian's family.